ERIE CHAMBER OF COMMERCE, INCORPORATED

 Section 2.
 Types of Memberships

 There shall be four types of membership, namely: Business, Individual, Honorary and Non-Profit.

 A. Business Membership

-Any business organization, whether operated as a proprietorship, practitioners, partnership, limited liability company or corporation, engaged in a business, trade or profession may hold a business membership in the organization.
-The owner, proprietor, partner, practitioner, or chief executive officer of each business organization holding a business memberhsip shall be entitled to hold and exercise the rights attendant to one business membership.
-Each business memberhsip may designate one or more persons to represent it at meetings of the Chamber.
+Any business organization, whether operated as a proprietorship, practitioner, partnership, limited liability company or corporation, engaged in a business, trade or profession may hold a business membership in the organization.
+The owner, proprietor, partner, practitioner, or chief executive officer of each business organization holding a business membership shall be entitled to hold and exercise the rights attendant to one business membership.
+Each business membership may designate one or more persons to represent it at meetings of the Chamber.
 Each Business will designate a single source for all mailings and publications.